hrjheng/hrjheng.github.io/_pages/about.md

 The report of 2015 UCAT (University Consortium of ALMA–Taiwan) Summer Student Program: <a href="https://hrjheng.github.io/pdfs/Star_formation_efficiency_in_CentaurusA.pdf" target="_blank">Star_formation_efficiency_in_CentaurusA.pdf</a>

-I won the Zhu-Shun Yi He Qin Scholarship, which is one of the highest honor in NCU.
+I won the Zhu-Shun Yi He Qin Scholarship, which is one of the highest honor in NCU. ("He Qin" in Chinese means diligent and hard-working)
 <figure>
   <img src="/images/The_Zhu_Shun_Yi_He_Qin_Scholarship_photo.png" style="width:70%" class="align-center">
-  <figcaption>The Zhu-Shun Yi He Qin Scholarship ("He Qin" in Chinese means diligent and hard-working).</figcaption>
+  <figcaption>The photo of the Zhu-Shun Yi He Qin Scholarship award ceremony.</figcaption>
 </figure>

 <figure>